 - Short keywords: Holiday home, luxury flat, castle turrets

 - Long-tail keyword: Holiday flat with view of Carlisle castle.

 Got property photos?
 Use them!

-So you have all those beautiful photos of your holiday rental property, the local area, local events on your site, but they’re not just there to look pretty.
+All those beautiful photos of your holiday rental property, the local area, local events on your site, are not just there to look pretty.

-Photos and images are also speaking to your Search engines.
-They’re saying, this is a page that has photos of properties in your area.
-It’s a page that’s important to people looking for a property in your area.
+Photos and images speak to your Search engines.
+They’re saying, "this is a page that has photos of properties in your area.
+It's important to people looking for a property in your area".
 But the only way Google can know this, is if you tell it.

-The common situation is that people upload their photos but forget to change the name, so it’s left with whatever your camera calls it eg: DSC4116.jpg which tells Google nothing.
+Commonly people upload their photos but forget to change the name, so it’s left with whatever your camera calls it eg: DSC4116.jpg.
+This tells Google nothing.

 So you need to name your photos.